-An element of the Chicago Anti-Apartheid Movement colleciton, the Cheryl Johnson-Odim Collection is comprised of materials related to Dr. Johnson-Odim’s time as a community activist.
-During this period, she campaigned against the South African policy of apartheid through various grassroots organizations, bringing awareness to the Chicagoland area about the injustices committed there.
-In addition to documents created by the daily activities of those groups, the collection has materials Dr. Johnson-Odim used for her own reference, including United Nations reports and newspaper and magazine articles.
+An related collection to the Chicago Anti-Apartheid Movement collection, the Cheryl Johnson-Odim Collection is comprised of materials related to Dr. Johnson-Odim’s time as a community activist.
+During this period, she campaigned against the South African policy of apartheid through various grassroots organizations, bringing awareness to the Chicago area about the injustices committed.
+In addition to documents created by the daily activities of those groups, the collection holds materials Dr. Johnson-Odim used for her own reference, including United Nations reports and newspaper and magazine articles.
 The collection also has materials which provide a general background on apartheid and life for people of color in South Africa.

 The Cheryl Johnson-Odim Collection online inventory guide shows the contents of the collection held at Columbia College Chicago.
 Please contact us with any questions.

 Cheryl Johnson-Odim was born in 1948 in Ohio and spent most of her childhood in New York.
 She was first introduced to the injustices of apartheid in South Africa in 1963, when her school music teacher brought her to sing on a radio show with Harry Belafonte, with whom he was friends.
 Belafonte, who was already active in anti-apartheid movements, brought Johnson-Odim and her classmates along to a performance by a troupe of South African dancers whose United States tour he was sponsoring.